 A sales manager once has been caught in using Excel to collect and analyse sales data, then every quarter import those data into the corporate CRM to produce the expected reports.

-The possible scenario: organisational culture can affect decision making, so big brands become a safer choice, maybe not the best one.
-And people not always eat what corporation management decide for them.
+The possible scenario: organisational culture can affect decision-making, so big brands become a safer choice, maybe not the best one.
+And people do not always eat what corporation management decides for them.

 Why a CRM should be so complex?

-Too simple solutions aimed to extremely complex problems couldn’t work either, but let’s try to clarify the complexity of a sales process.
-How complicate is an organisation’s sales process depends mainly by its own business model: markets are complex, but if we want empower people in managing that complexity we have to reduce it into small chunks to bite.
+Too simple solutions aimed at extremely complex problems couldn’t work either, but let’s try to clarify the complexity of a sales process.
+How complicated is an organisation’s sales process depends on mainly its own business model: markets are complex, but if we want to empower people to manage that complexity, we have to reduce it into small chunks to bite.

-Marketing and leads generation are a complex activity, maybe the more complex stage of sales; but they are not sales yet.
-Sales actually start when leads are generated, when the sales team receive those “fresh, unknown, contacts” to work with.
+Marketing and lead generation are complex activities, maybe the more complex stage of sales, but they are not sales yet.
+Sales actually start when leads are generated, when the sales team receives those “fresh, unknown, contacts” to work with.

-When sales person find complicated fill in data, take notes, move leads into deals, define a deal’s sales stage into the pipeline or organise data, then the system fails.
+When a salesperson finds complicated fill-in data, takes notes, moves leads into deals, defines a deal’s sales stage into the pipeline, or organizes data, then the system fails.

-Aaron Ross was one of the firsts to clarify why marketing and sales have to be two different teams: leads generation is a specific activity on itself, sales another one.
-The two skills results non compatible in the same person.
-The type of actions required cannot be more different so that sales people are really bad in lead generation and marketer who nurture leads generation are normally unable to close sales.
+Aaron Ross was one of the first to clarify why marketing and sales have to be two different teams: leads generation is a specific activity in itself, sales another one.
+The two skills result non-compatible in the same person.
+The type of actions required cannot be more different so that sales people are terrible at lead generation and marketers who nurture lead generation are normally unable to close sales.

-When an organisation approaches a strategic decision as the CRM implementation, or even its substitution, it can be quite tempting to rely on that piece of software to solve all those issues that keep the business on the ground.
-Here CRM salespeople are very good in make entrepreneurs dream: “You will have everything under control!” or “We will make your business soar…”.
+When an organisation approaches a strategic decision such as CRM implementation, or even its substitution, it can be quite tempting to rely on that piece of software to solve all those issues that keep the business on the ground.
+Here, CRM salespeople are very good at making entrepreneurs dream: “You will have everything under control!” or “We will make your business soar…”.